openhab/openhab-addons/bundles/org.openhab.binding.wolfsmartset/README.md

 ## Configuration via the UI

 1. Manually add a thing

     ![Manually add a thing](doc/images/step1.png "step 1 - Manually add a thing")
 2. Select the WolfSmartset Binding

     ![Select the WolfSmartset Binding](doc/images/step2.png "step 2 - Select the WolfSmartset Binding")
 3. Select the WolfSmartset account

     ![Select the WolfSmartset account](doc/images/step3.png "step 3 - Select the WolfSmartset account")
 4. Enter account credentials and create the system thing

     ![Enter account credentials](doc/images/step4.png "step 4 - Enter account credentials")
 5. Wait until the the systems show up in the inbox.
 Select system from inbox and create thing.

     ![Select system from inbox](doc/images/inbox-system.png "step 5 - Select system from inbox")
 5. Wait until the the units show up in the inbox.
 Select unit from inbox and create thing

     ![Select unit from inbox](doc/images/inbox-units.png "step 5 - Select unit from inbox")
 6. Add points or equipment to your model

     ![Add points or equipment to your model](doc/images/channels-unit.png "step 6 - Add points or equipment to your model")

+## Configuration via file

+Since the system bridge and the units require unique IDs from the Wolf-Smartset cloud-system, configuration via files is not recommended and therefore not documented.

 ## Supported Things